-Over the last decade, my research has included both field and laboratory-based data collection, with the integration of technology to study both the behaviour and health of Amazonian wildlife.
+Over the last decade, my research has included both field and laboratory-based data collection, with the integration of technology to study both the behaviour, population stability and health of Amazonian wildlife.
 In the Peruvian Amazon, I manage a long-term mark-recapture program of saddleback (Leontocebus weddelli) and emperor (Saguinus imperator) tamarins.
-Most recently, this work has expanded to include community-level disease screening of birds, bats and small mammals.
-At a research site in India, I am also investigating molecular genetics-based biodiversity screening for rare mammals.
-Rather than focus on exporting samples from host countries for analysis in foreign laboratories, not a possibility for some protected species, my team has focused on local capacity building by installing the first molecular genetics field laboratory in Peru.
-We hope to continue this work in India and other sites soon.
+Most recently, this work has expanded to include community-level disease screening of birds, bats and small mammals, with concomitant DNA barcoding and targeted population genomics screening.
+Rather than focus on exporting samples from host countries for analysis in foreign laboratories, not a possibility for some protected species, my team and I have focused on local capacity building by installing molecular genetics field laboratories in Peru, Mexico and India.

 The Sex-Health Paradox:

 As early as the mid-1700s, the first life history tables assembled for human populations indicated that females experienced greater longevity than males.
 Despite many population-specific features, this general pattern seems to hold true across many different human communities.
 The paradox, however, lies in the fact that men tend to report better health parameters than females, despite on average not living as long as women do.

 Testing the sex-health paradox involves measuring longevity, senescence and health indicators, and has been successfully attempted in numerous studies of human populations.
 Among the nonhuman primates, however, this paradox has only been investigated in the baboons of Amboseli.
 The Amboseli dataset is incredibly rich – spanning 40 years of near-continuous observation and detailed health monitoring.
 And at Amboseli, despite every expectation that baboons too would display this paradox, it was found not to be supported.